Kunwar-awadhiya/cohort-todo/README.md

 - anyone can create a todo
 - anyone can see their existing todos
-- anyonw can mark a todo as dono
+- anyone can mark a todo as dono

 # backend -